camnick/kloudformation/readme.md

   AuthorizeEC2SecurityGroupIngress (soon to be renamed... too long) creates an ingress rule for an AWS EC2 Security Group
 #### Spec Fields:
 ```
-  - ruleName # k8s name of the rule.
+  - ruleName # string- k8s name of the rule.
 Used in the finalizer applied to the security group.
   - sourceCidrIp # string- ex.
 "0.0.0.0/0"
-  - ec2SecurityGroupName # k8s name of the EC2SecurityGroup to assign the rule to.
+  - ec2SecurityGroupName # string- k8s name of the EC2SecurityGroup to assign the rule to.
-  - fromPort
+  - fromPort # integer
-  - toPort
+  - toPort # integer
-  - ipProtocol
+  - ipProtocol # string- tcp, udp, icmp, or protocol number. -1 is all protocols
 ```
 #### Dependencies:
   - EC2SecurityGroup